TakkoTheBoss/takkotheboss.github.io/src/content/blog/welcome.md

 - My name is [Mike Curnow](https://www.linkedin.com/in/takko-the-boss/), Software Engineer & Programming Teacher turned Cybersecurity Architect and Entrepreneur.
 - I run [Defiant Networks, Inc.](https://defiant-networks.com/), where we're working on *The Next generation* of the internet.
-- I am a family man, and imagine my kids programming in Hachi one day.
+- I imagine my kids programming in Hachi one day.
 That'd be sick.

 Ok, so now that we have that out of the way, let's get into the elephant in the room, and that is:
 # "Why another language?"